safesoftware/FMETraining/README.md

 ## Current Status ##

-The current status of this manual is: **COMPLETE**: this manual can be used for training, subject to minor, last-minute fixes and creation of slides.
+The current status of this manual is: **COMPLETE**: this manual can be used for training.

 This manual applies to **FME2018.0**